AFLplusplus/AFLplusplus/docs/env_variables.md

     on Linux systems.
 This slows things down, but lets you run more instances of afl-fuzz than would be prudent (if you really want to).

+  - Setting `AFL_TRY_AFFINITY` tries to attempts to bind to a specific CPU core on Linux systems, but will not terminate if it fails.

   - Setting `AFL_NO_AUTODICT` will not load an LTO generated auto dictionary that is compiled into the target.